victorcuevasv/tpcbench/README.txt

 git clone https://victorcuevasv@bitbucket.org/victorcuevasv/tpcdsbench.git

-2) Create a virtual machine on AWS
+2) Create a virtual machine on AWS.

 Scripts are provided to create a VM on AWS with the necessary configuration.
 If the artifacts created by some of the scripts already exist in the AWS account, the corresponding steps can be omitted.